cunctator/traceshark/README.md

 ![traceshark screenshot](https://raw.githubusercontent.com/cunctator/traceshark/d31d91d0dcd39eea830de1fd9172bf9d309b2bc9/doc/menu_event.png)

 Above is a screenshot of the ```Event``` menu.
 For these items, there are no push buttons in the GUI.
-However, these actions can also be triggered by double clicking on the corresponding column of the currently seelcted event in the events view.
+However, these actions can also be triggered by double clicking on the corresponding column of the currently selected event in the events view.
 Below is a brief explanation of these menu items:

 * ![backtrace button](https://raw.githubusercontent.com/cunctator/traceshark/d31d91d0dcd39eea830de1fd9172bf9d309b2bc9/images/eventbacktrace30x30.png)```Show backtrace```: Shows a dialog window containing the backtrace of the currently selected event.
 The backtrace will look somewhat like this:
 ![close button](https://raw.githubusercontent.com/cunctator/traceshark/d31d91d0dcd39eea830de1fd9172bf9d309b2bc9/doc/backtrace.png)